vicanso/http-performance/README.md

 # http-performance

-I use `httpstat` to test my rest api's performance
+I use `httpstat` to test my rest api's performance and then I want to write a module to get the performance of `http`.

+The moudle can get the request and response of `http`, including `dns`, `method`, `url` and so on.

 ## API